buildkite/docs/pages/pipelines/input_step.md

 ## Input validation

-To prevent the users from entering invalid values when using an input step with text inputs (for example, to gather some deployment information), you can use input validation.
+To prevent users from entering invalid text values in input steps  (for example, to gather some deployment information), you can use input validation.

 If you associate a RegEx to a field, the field outline will turn red when an invalid value is entered.